braz96/skin.mimic/readme.md

 - Added an option to limit the number of widget items.
 - Added an option for wide list when using List view.
 - Fix disappearing widgets issue.
+- Added an option for media flags in certain views.

 ***
 **3.4.0**